-We are the ancient historic parish church in the Barbican and we welcome everyone, whether to a carol service, a concert, or simply to come and sit here quietly in the course of the working day.
+We are the ancient historic parish church for Barbican, Old Street and Moorgate, and we welcome everyone, whether to a carol service, a concert, or simply to come and sit here quietly in the course of the working day.
 The main service on Sundays is the Parish Eucharist at 10.00am.
 The church is open during the week Mondays - Fridays 11am – 4.00pm.
 For further details of services and events please visit our website.

 The Parish of St Giles' with St Luke's is unique in the City of London Deanery in that people live here.
-There is a large settled residential community with some people able to trace their roots back 400 years in the neighbourhood.
-There are many children and young people coming into the parish to attend three primary schools, a special needs school, and an independent girls' school.
+There is a large settled residential community with some people able to trace their roots back 400 years in the neighbourhood - a truly 'inner city village' with its village church.
+There are many children and young people coming into the parish to attend our primary schools, a special needs school, and an independent girls' school.

 There is also a significant proportion of elderly people either living on the estates or coming in each day to centres and lunch clubs.
 Whitecross Street which runs north of the Barbican Centre has a weekday food market with a wide variety of high-quality food on offer, bringing city workers back day after day.
 It is also an important meeting place for the community and ensures there is still 'village' life in the heart of a capital city